Mask Designs & Patterns

 Below, please find our recommended features and patterns, however we accept masks made from any pattern.

-Accepted fabric: 100% cotton only (no sewn-in or fusible interfacing* or medical fabrics; no polyester, rayon, flannel, fleece, wool, synthetic fibers, etc.) Fabric should be continuous, with no breaks, gaps, or valves.
+Accepted fabric: 100% cotton (no sewn-in or fusible interfacing* or medical fabrics; no polyester, rayon, flannel, fleece, wool, synthetic fibers, etc.) Fabric should be continuous, with no breaks, gaps, or valves.
 Note - cotton/polyester blend is acceptable for ties.
 References: PA Dept of Health, CDC

 Suggested features: Based on feedback we received, these were some of the preferences that lead to improved safety, comfort, and ability to customize the mask upon receipt.

-Sew channels (vs. ties sewn directly onto mask): This allows the recipient to swap out the ties, or adjust the size.
-They can even switch between a tie and elastic.
+Sew channels (vs. ties sewn directly onto mask): This allows the recipient to swap out loops for ties and vice versa, or adjust the size.
 Alternately, pony beads or sliding knots can be used for adjustable length ear loops.

 Patterns (below): Our patterns were selected from feedback from both hospitals, stitchers, and individuals.
 We have sewn masks from each of these patterns.
 While we hope that all of these patterns can be made quickly, the Leah Day mask pattern is a good place to start for new stitchers.
 These patterns will fit over N95 masks (please be sure to use the Men’s size for the RCoA pattern).
 Providence and Deaconess surgical style pleated masks are also well-received.

 Although we are requiring that folks receiving masks sanitize everything prior to using, keeping your space clean and sanitized helps too!
 Do not make masks for others if you are ill.
 Please wear a mask while working, and keep food and drink away from your work area.